liaojiarui/PHBS_BlockChain_2018/README.md

 Despite the promising future of blockchain games, blockchain games are still in the early stage of development, and large-scale games cannot be developed on blockchain.
 In addition, both users and the market need to further popularize blockchain games.
 From the perspective of players and users, the current players of blockchain games are mainly "coin circle" users.
 The purpose of playing games is mainly speculation and speculation, and the number of users for the purpose of game entertainment is not high.From the perspective of daily activity, according to the data of DAppRadar website in early January, the highest daily activity of EOS Knights was only 5,400 users per day, far less than the average daily users of traditional online games.

-Table 3：Ranking of blockchain DApp users (January 2019, DApp)（Source：DAppRadar, TLAB）
+Table 3：Ranking of blockchain DApp users (January 2019, DApp)（Source：DAppRadar）

 Rank | The project name | Type | Public Chain | 24h Number of users | 24h volume (ten thousand dollars) | 24h Transaction number (ten thousand times)
 ------------ | ------------- | ------------- | ------------ |------------ |------------ |------------